Loan Repayment and Forgiveness

 2. Employment Must be Law Related

 Applicants must provide documentation that their employment duties are "law related."
 At the time of application, candidates will be asked to submit a letter from their employer that describes the terms of the employment offer and description of the duties and salary.
+The Committee reserves the right to decide if a job meets the intent of the LRAP program.

 3. Financial Status